All you need to know about Shell Energy Broadband

 Shell Energy Broadband usage limits and traffic management

 All Shell deals have unlimited usage, and Shell says it does not use traffic management.
 However, its terms and conditions also state that Shell may “change your Service, (including without limitation, your broadband Transmission Speed)” for use of “an application or program that places excessive bandwidth demands on the Broadband Service for continued periods”.
 While this may only apply to a very small percentage of users, other unlimited broadband providers clearly state they have no limits regardless of how much you download or upload.

-Shell Energy Broadband - the Broadband Genie review
+Shell Energy Broadband - in summary

 Shell deals, while not the very cheapest you can find, are good value, especially as the price does not automatically increase at the end of the contract which means you may not need to switch after 18 months to get the best price (but it’s always worth seeing what else is out there).
 The 3% discount on fuel could also be a welcome bonus if you regularly fill up at their stations.

-The most notable downsides are the outdated single band Wi-Fi router and a vague usage policy which, while it probably won’t impact most home users, could trip up anyone expecting to take Shell’s offer of unlimited broadband at face value.
+The most notable downsides are the outdated single band Wi-Fi router, and a vague usage policy which, while it probably won’t impact most home users, could trip up anyone expecting to take Shell’s offer of unlimited broadband at face value.

 To find out more read our full Shell Energy Broadband review.